indubitablement2/eos/README.md

 * factions (all player controlled or allow npc?)
 * events (similar to stellaris crisis, which the players can ally to fight back. perhaps do this organically by allowing a few players to find a VERY strong item which makes their faction over powered, but how to make them a global threat other players will want to ally against?)
 * league: new system not connected to main systems which player can join, but have to start from nothing.
 Good for new players to start on an even playing field.
 Require that nothing can move between non-connected systems.
-* Player have a bad (slow, no cargo) invincible ship by default, no free cam. can teleport to any system
 * Use drones to move items between ships/station
 * blueprint and ship manufacturing